|Nutritional Guidelines (per serving)|

 - Crunchy Coconut-Nut Macaroons: Add 1/4 cup of chopped walnuts, pistachios, cashews, or almonds into the chocolate-coconut mixture before baking.
 For nut allergies, replace with sunflower seeds or pepitas.

-- Red Coconut-Macaroons: Use white chocolate, add 1/4 cup of dried cherries or cranberries, and a few drops of red food coloring.
+- Red Coconut Macaroons: Use white chocolate, add 1/4 cup of dried cherries or cranberries, and a few drops of red food coloring.
 Mix into the chocolate-coconut mixture before baking.
-For a Christmas macaroon, split the mixture into two bowls, and color half with red and half with green.
-Drop 1/2 teaspoon of each color batter next to each other into the baking sheet and with slightly wet hands press together to make a whole macaroon.
+For a Christmas macaroon, split the mixture into two bowls and color half with red and half with green.
+Drop 1/2 teaspoon of each color batter on the baking sheet next to each other, and with slightly wet hands, press together to make a whole macaroon.